-Valletta only has a couple hotels.
+Valletta only has a couple of hotels.
 I stayed in an amazing Airbnb.
 Be warned with summer travel, many places have limited AC!
-The views and location of this apartment can’t be beat and the hosts were an adorable couple that couldn’t have been nicer.
+The views and location of this apartment can’t be beaten and the hosts were an adorable couple that couldn’t have been nicer.

-Sliema is resorty with large hotels and many tourist shops.
+Sliema is “resort-y” with large hotels and many tourist shops.
 Malta’s largest mall, The Point, is here.
 They have a long seaside promenade which is a great place for a stroll.
-There are beautiful views across the harbour of Valetta from here.
+There are beautiful views across the harbor of Valetta from here.
 You can have beach time here at the Sliema beach club.

 The Meridien Hotel is super nice and well located.
 Expensive so better if you have SPG points!
 You can also find Airbnb places here.

-Both St. Julian’s and Sliema are popular residential areas and have a cosmopolitan vibe.
+Both St. Julian’s and Sliema are popular residential areas with cosmopolitan vibes.
 They have great bus services to get you around the whole island.
-There are bars, restaurants, clubs and nightlife all within walking distance.
+There are bars, restaurants, clubs, and nightlife all within walking distance.